Toby Howarth

 Toby Matthew Howarth (born 12 July 1962) is a Church of England bishop.
 He is the current and first area of Bishop of Bradford in the Diocese of Leeds.

 Howarth was educated at Yale University and Wycliffe Hall, Oxford; and ordained in 1990.
+He was made deacon at Michaelmas 1992 (27 September), at Derby Cathedral, by Peter Dawes, Bishop of Derby.
 He studied at Birmingham University for his MA.
 His first post was a curacy at Derby, after which he was with Crosslinks in India then the Netherlands.
 He was a tutor at Selly Oak College from 2000 until 2004; and Priest in charge at St Christopher's Church, Springfield from then until 2011.
 He was then the Archbishop of Canterbury's Secretary for International Relations until his elevation to the episcopate.